TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 # Minor Updates

-* As usual, addressed minor updates first
-* Was nervous about doing everything in one go given issues I'd been having and number of packages to update
-* Decided to have a go anyway.
-If it doesn't work can roll back and try individually.
+As usual, I addressed minor updates first.
+I was nervous about doing everything in one go given the issues I'd been having and the number of packages to update.
+I decided to have a go anyway.
+If it doesn't work we can roll back and try updating packages individually.

 ```
 % pnpm update